SSSEAL-C/powershell-scripts/README.md

 Some of these scripts are parts of code from other developers so I will credit them where I can

+Includes
+ - Uploading to Imgur in powershell
+ - Grabbing Discord Tokens with Powershell
+ - Getting stored wifi passwords with powershell
+ - Screenshotting the users screen in powershell

 ## Credit

 Discord Webhooks in Powershell | [gngrninja](https://github.com/gngrninja/blog/blob/master/DiscordWebhook/embeds.ps1)